dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcode-element.md

 **Return Value**

-Returns `true` if the decoded barcode is mirrored.
-Otherwise, returns `false`.
+A `BOOL` value describing whether the barcode is mirrored or not.